Taku-pg/Support_Java_Developer_Task/README.md

    mvn clean install
    ```

-4. Run application
+4. Run the application

    ```
    mvn spring-boot:run
    ```
 >[!NOTE]
->Please make sure to free port 8080 and 5432.
+>Please make sure to free ports 8080 and 5432.
 >
->Dummy producer data is already included into project folder.
+>Dummy producer data is already included into the project folder.

 ### Endpoints